Routines & Procedures

 Lateness/Early Dismissal

-Students who are unavoidably late should go directly to the office where the “late” will be recorded.
+Students who are unavoidably late should go directly to the office, where the “late” will be recorded by parents or by older students on our sign-in/sing-out sheet.
 If your child will be leaving school early, please make arrangements with your child’s teacher.
-Students need to be signed out by a parent or guardian if leaving the school before dismissal time.
+Students leaving the school before dismissal time need to be signed out by a parent or guardian.
+Older students are asked to check in at the office before leaving.

 Daily Student Attendance/Family Vacations during School Time